-- By Elias GrollElias Groll is an assistant editor at Foreign Policy.
-A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson., Jamila TrindleJamila Trindle is a senior reporter who covers finance, economics and business where they intersect with national security and foreign policy.
+- By Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+He has written for the magazine since 2012 and is a graduate of Harvard University., Jamila TrindleJamila Trindle is a senior reporter who covers finance, economics and business where they intersect with national security and foreign policy.
 Her beat spans everything from the economic underpinnings of conflict to sanctions, corruption and terror finance.
 Before coming to Foreign Policy magazine, Jamila reported for the Wall Street Journal’s Washington bureau, covering financial regulation and economics.
 She has also worked as a foreign correspondent in China, Indonesia and Turkey as a freelancer for NPR, Marketplace, The Guardian and others.
 She moved back to the U.S. to cover the post-crisis economy for PBS in 2009.

 When President Barack Obama stepped before the White House press corps on Friday to announce that Russia would face "costs" for moving military forces into Ukraine, it remained maddeningly unclear just how Washington planned to punish Moscow for its surprise invasion.